verhovsky/books-futures-explained/src/0_background_information.md

 - Easy to implement in most languages
 - No context switching
-- Low memory overhead (in most cases)
+- Relatively low memory overhead (in most cases)

 **Drawbacks:**